DDylanReynolds/DjangoProject/stepsSummary.md

 ex form = PostForm() ##initializes class and saves it to variable context = {"form": form}

+create a corresponding template

-{{form.as_p}} puts form in a paragraph(form is a variable)
+{{form.as_p}} puts form in a paragraph(form is a variable) create an input button <input type = 'submit' value = 'Create Post'/ > # just html syntax

+the python code to create the form as well as the button must be wrapped with html form tags. add a method attribute to form to make it Post ex <form method = 'POST' action=''></form> The default method is get, but if we wish to receive a form it must post to server, not get from server. the action attribute is says "to which url do I send the form to" leaving it blank posts it to current

+we now need to add {%csrf_token%} between form tags.
+This is basically built in django security

+I can do if request.method =="POST": #INSIDE OF MY VIEW FUNCTION
+				do something
+request.POST.get('title') or instead of title put content, whatever subfield i'd like to see.

+1)add request.POST as a parameter to your form class. ex form = PostForm(request.POST or None). this adds built in form validation.
+Adding the or None is necessary.
+IF i don't add it, django will always write "this is a required field."
+When I add it, django only says this after/if the user attempts to submit it empty
+2) when content is entered and submited, it goes through, but doesn't show up yet(it isn't saved/validated) 3)to validate it, in my function add if(form is the variable that holds the submitted form) if form.is_valid(): instance = form.save(commit=False) instance.save()
+4)it now saves